ammanvedi/seeder/README.md

  * Basic graph creation (node and edge addition)
  * Basic node editing
+ * Addition of layers to graph to create visual heirarchy
  * Saving of graph data to a MongoDB Server
  * Publishing of graph to MongoDB, viewable by all users
  * Addition of nodes to the graph via drag and drop from the article search
  * Login via Google account (PassportJS)
  * Viewing node attributes (Title, URL, Description, Image)
  * Export of graph data to a textual reference list (Harvard format)
+ * retrieval of graph data from MongoDB server
+ * viewing of graphs created by users (via /explore)
  ![adding article](http://i.imgur.com/KYkyu04.gif)

 *Adding an article to the map from a search*